 As I awaited in the room for the doctors examination I read a big sign that read, “Not everyone leaves with antibiotics.”
 I was so happy to read this because I take an antibiotic for chronic bladder infection daily and will do so for the rest of my life, so in my mind the last thing I needed was more antibiotics.

 After the examination, I was told I should not use ice, but only heat on my face and to hang in there, because I was going to get shot in my bum (some sort of antibiotic) and a prescription of two other antibiotics.
 SO by the end of the day I picked up the pills and felt a little freaked out because I was given three new types of antibiotics.
 Three types.
 What about the hospital sign?
 Evidently it did not apply to me.

 The big concern I had was the two oral antibiotics prescribed.
 They were the same types I had taken before, but grew resistant to when I was fighting bladder infections on a regular basis.
 I worried that they could not help me.

 I filled my prescription and felt weirded out, but obediently took the brew because I was afraid of what the infection would do to my face.
 Yes even at my age I am still a bit vain.

-Two years ago it was suggested to regularly see an infectious disease doctor.
-Added to my medical team he would oversee my medications.
-His purpose was to oversee my antibiotics I now need for the infection in my kidneys and bladder.
+Two years ago it was suggested that I regularly see an infectious disease doctor.
+Added to my medical team, he would oversee my medications.
+His purpose was to oversee my antibiotics.
+I now need for the infection in my kidneys and bladder.

 As soon as I got home I called the doctor on call because I worried about: